takoda1/student-success/README.md

 # 2. Testing
 `npm test` to run backend/api tests.
-`cypress open` to run frontend cypress tests.
+`npm run cypress` to run frontend cypress tests.

 # 3. Deployment
 The app is deployed to heroku, and can be accessed here: https://student-success.herokuapp.com/.